Networking for Introverts

-I recently attended my annual National Association of Professional Organizers conference, NAPO2017, in Pittsburgh, PA, where I presented a session called Networking for Introverts.
+I recently attended the annual National Association of Professional Organizers conference, NAPO2017, in Pittsburgh, PA, where I presented a session called Networking for Introverts.
 It was inspired by Susan Cain’s 2012 TED Talk, The Power of Introverts.

 The TED Talk